 - According to the World Meteorological Organization, droughts have increased by 29 per cent in the past two decades while flood-related disasters increased by 134 per cent.

-- Countries can strengthen their resilience by investing more in climate adaptation to manage water-related climate risks.
+- Countries can strengthen their resilience by investing more in climate adaptation that will better manage water-related climate risks.

 4. Water is fundamental for food security